Stafford Rangers F.C.: 21st century

+The 2023–24 season saw a managerial change as Matt Hill was replaced as manager by Dave Cooke in November 2023.
+Cooke was unable to turn around his side's fortunes, the club suffering relegation on the penultimate weekend of the season.

+On September 2024 Dave Cooke stepped down as manager and was succeeded by his assistant Dale Belford.
+However, early into January 2025 Belford left the club by mutual consent following a poor run of results and was replaced by former Stafford Rangers manager Neil Kitching who had previous success on his first spell with the club.
+On 2nd February John Bromley stepped down as Chairman following ongoing pressure within the fanbase over the direction he was taking the club in but still remains a director and was succeeded by John Hayne who was co-chairman before taking the reins.

 Stadium

 In the 2006–07 season Rangers had an average attendance of over 1000.

-On 14 December 2018 the new Shed End (a covered terrace at the far side of the ground) was completed and opened in a league game against local rivals Hednesford Town, with the Boro winning the game 4–1.
+On 14 December 2018 the new Shed End, a covered terrace at the far side of the ground, was completed and opened in a league game against local rivals Hednesford Town, with the Boro winning the game 4–1.
 The Shed End was a fan led project.
 Fans are now raising money for a cantilever stand at the Social Club End.
 Following its completion, the ground will have cover on all sides.

 Prior to the 2019–20 season a group of fans renovated two unused rooms at the football ground to create a new Fans Bar.
 The Fans Bar is open to home and away fans on match days.

 During November 2019 the club had the away turnstiles refurbished, this also included new exit gates and new fencing being erected, the club's car park situated at the front of the ground was fully tarmacked, replacing a rubble surface.